 The account delivers also an intuitively correct result concerning necessary truths transformed into properties of objects.
-We have already seen that the logical properties, such as being self-identical ($[\lambda z \ z =E z]$), are not strongly essential to an object.
+We have already seen that the logical properties, such as being self-identical ([ $\lambda z =E z$ ]), are not strongly essential to an object.
 Socrates exemplifies the property of being self-identical weakly essentially (in every possible world in which he is concrete) and necessarily (in every possible world), therefore, not strongly essentially.
 Similarly, the other necessary properties that are derived from the necessary truths are excluded.
 Fine's example is about Socrates and the mathematical truth that there are infinitely many prime numbers.
 While it is necessary that there are infinitely many prime numbers.
-While it is count this truth as a part of Socrates's essence.
-Zalta's account does avoid this, since the property of being such that there are infinitely many prime numbers is exemplified by Socrates in every possible world, thus being necessary and weakly essential, but not strongly essential property of Socrates.
+While it is necessary that there are infinitely many prime numbers is exemplified by Socrates in every possible world, thus being necessary and weakly essential, but not strongly essential property of Socrates.

 Zalta pays special attention to the counterexample concerning Socrates and the Eiffel Tower (Fine 1994: 5).
 Fine claims that although it is necessary that Socrates is distinct from the Eiffel Tower, the property of being distinct from the Eiffel Tower is not essential to Socrates, for there is nothing in his nature that connects him in any special way to the Tower, which the modal account is not able to convey.
 Again, Zalta's account does manage to achieve this.
-Given the proposed definitions of 'essential' and the assumption that Socrates ('s') is not identical{E} to the Eiffel Tower ('t'), it can be shown that:
+Given the proposed definitions of 'essential' and the assumption that Socrates ('s') is not identicalE to the Eiffel Tower ('t'), it can be shown that:

-Necessary($[\lambda z \ z \neq_E t]$, s) WeaklyEssential($[\lambda z \ z \neq_E t]$, s) \neg StronglyEssential($[\lambda z \ z \neq_E t]$, s).
+Necessary( $[\lambda z \ z \neq_E t]$ , s) WeaklyEssential( $[\lambda z \ z \neq_E t]$ , s) $\neg$ StronglyEssential( $[\lambda z \ z \neq_E t]$ , s).